 Ancient Egyptian Religion and Magic

-III.
-Develop critical thinking skills and modes of analysis: A key goal of this course is to exercise your critical thinking skills.
-The intent is not to have you memorize facts, but to enable you to think critically about secondary literature, analyze artifacts, texts, etc., develop your own interpretations and effectively communicate your argument.
-This is a skill which ideally can be applied to a variety of fields of study and is absolutely necessary for success in college.
+- Develop critical thinking skills and modes of analysis: A key goal of this course is to exercise your critical thinking skills.
+The intent is not to have you memorize facts, but to enable you to think critically about secondary literature, analyze artifacts, texts, etc., develop your own interpretations, and effectively communicate your argument.
+This is a skill that, ideally, can be applied to a variety of fields of study and is absolutely necessary for success in college.